deckhouse/sds-replicated-volume/docs/FAQ.md

 2. Specify this resource in the [ReplicatedStoragePool](./cr.html#replicatedstoragepool) parameters in the `spec.lvmVolumeGroups[].name` field (note that for the LVMThin pool, you must additionally specify its name in `spec.lvmVolumeGroups[].thinPoolName`).

+## How to increase the limit on the number of DRBD devices / change the ports through which DRBD clusters communicate with each other?

+To increase the limit on the number of DRBD devices / change the ports through which DRBD clusters communicate with each other, you can use the drbdPortRange setting.
+By default, DRBD resources use TCP ports 7000-7999.
+These values can be redefined using minPort and maxPort.

+{{< alert level="warning" >}}
+Changing the drbdPortRange minPort/maxPort will not affect existing DRBD resources; they will continue to operate on their original ports.

+After changing the drbdPortRange values, the linstor controller needs to be restarted.
+{{< /alert >}}

 ## How do I evict DRBD resources from a node?

 1. Upload the `evict.sh` script to the host that has administrative access to the Kubernetes API server (for the script to work, you need to have `kubectl` and `jq` installed):